Lance Reventlow: Professional career

 Reventlow began his racing career in America in the mid-1950s, initially with a Mercedes before moving to an 1100cc Cooper in 1956.
 The next year he went to Europe to buy a Maserati, which he crashed heavily at Snetterton, escaping unhurt.
 He also briefly drove a Cooper Formula 2 car, before returning to the United States.
 He then set up his own company in Venice, California, to construct Chevrolet-powered race cars he named Scarab with Phil Remington as chief engineer.
 Along with hired driver Chuck Daigh, the two were initially successful in racing.
 They won the majority of major sportscar events they entered, often in competition with the Cunningham team of Lister Jaguars.
 Reventlow had looked at buying a Lister Jaguar, but thought that he could build a better car.
-Daigh drove a Scarab to victory in the 1958 Riverside International Grand Prix in California, beating a field of international race car teams, including the world-famous race car driver Phil Hill and the Ferrari Team.
+Daigh drove a Scarab to victory in the 1958 Riverside International Grand Prix in California, beating a field of international race car teams, including driver Phil Hill and the Ferrari Team.
 Carroll Shelby drove a Scarab to first place at Continental Divide Raceways in Castle Rock in Douglas County, Colorado, where he broke a course record.

 His racing team was much talked about for having built the first Formula One race car in America.
 Shifting operations overseas to Britain, Reventlow's team had little success racing the Scarab cars in Formula One against the new rear-engine race cars.
 He went back to the drawing board and built a competitive prototype Scarab rear-engined car, but had become less interested in racing before its testing was complete.
 In 1962, he shut down the operation, leased the California facilities to Shelby, and quit auto racing altogether.

 Reventlow's organization constructed a total of eight Scarabs during its existence.
 In a 1971 interview, Reventlow confirmed that three front-engined Chevy-powered sports cars, three front-engined formula cars, one rear-engined formula car and one rear-engined sports car were built.
 Two of the front-engined formula cars were powered by Reventlow-commissioned engines drawn up by American racing engine designer Leo Goossen to Reventlow's specifications, while the third car was powered by a Goossen-designed and engineered Offenhauser engine.
 The rear-engined formula was powered by a modified Buick powerplant; this engine and the suspension/brake package were taken from this car and used on the rear-engined sports car, the last Scarab built.